EdwardJamesYoung/RL-portfolio-pursuit/README.md

 # RL for Portfolio Pursuit

 The codebase accompanies our paper (ARCHIVE LINK) applying reinforcement learning ideas to portfolio pursuit in the context of insurance markets.
 It is designed to allow other research to build on our research, replicate our results, and use the market environment for their own work.
+It is licensed under the a CC BY-NC 4.0 license.

+## Motivation of the research

+Our reseach focuses on applying ideas from reinforcement learning to the insurance market.
+We focus on what we call the *portfolio pursuit* problem.
+By a *portfolio*, we mean the collection of new customers that the insurer has insured over some specified time period.
+An insurer may have a *target portfolio*, as dictated by their longer-term goals.
+For example, they may want to avoid insuring too many customers, since this would lead to liquidity issues if many customers needed to be paid simultaneously.
+Alternatively, they may wish to establish a reputation among a specific demographic, and make generous offers to that specific demographic.
+Lastly, they might want to protect against correlated risk or systematic bias, and maintain a diverse portfolio.

+Suppose then that the insurer has in mind a target portfolio that they would like to achieve.
+The porftolio pursuit problem asks: given that target portfolio, how should we adjust the offers we make the individual customers to get closer to that ideal portfolio?
+Our research focuses on this issue.
+We apply ideas from reinforcement learning to devise an algorithm for portfolio pursuit.

 ## Structure of the codebase